-In the spring of 2017, Gayle Skidmore released her first full-length vinyl album and colouring book, which is her 20th independent released project.
-This album was recorded at Ninkasi Studios in Eugene, OR, with James Book of The Flys, legendary studio Rancho de la Luna in Joshua Tree, and Singing Serpent in San Diego.
-It features a range of styles and the singular theme of moving on from heartache and loss.
+In the spring of 2017, Gayle Skidmore released her first full-length vinyl album and colouring book, her 20th independently released project.
+The Golden West was recorded with her beer sponsor, Ninkasi Brewing at Ninkasi Studios in Eugene, OR, Amusement Park Studios in Lubbock, TX, Singing Serpent Studios in San Diego, CA, and legendary studio Rancho de la Luna in Joshua Tree, CA. It features a range of styles and the singular theme of moving on from heartache and loss.
 Music Friday Live’s Patrick O’Heffernan said it well: